galenwp/urbit-from-the-web/urbit-web.md

 ---
 navhome: /docs/
-title: An Urbit social app tutorial
+title: Urbit from the Web
 ---

-# An Urbit social app tutorial
+# Urbit from the Web

 Probably the most fun thing about Urbit right now for developers, which we're going to try and highlight in this new multi-part tutorial series, is how easy Urbit makes it to build and deploy web apps.